Hi, my name is Sarah Bruce and I’m the proud owner and operator of Drive Skills 4 Life.

 The most important advice I give to my students is that patience is definitely a virtue.
 Learning to drive safely, with lifelong good habits, is not a race.
 Unfortunately patience is not high on the list of typical teenage qualities, so I always ensure that my young learners take the time to understand why they are doing what they’re doing not just how.

-Working with nervous, anxious, learner drivers is my specialty.
-If you’ve been in an accident or suffer from social anxiety, and the thought of getting your license scares you to bits, rest assured I am qualified and experienced to help.
-Don’t be a slave to public transport or rely on others to get around – I can help you gain confidence and achieve independence in no time.
+Working with nervous, anxious, learner drivers as well as seniors and road trauma clients are my specialties.
+If you’ve been in an accident or suffer from anxiety, and the thought of getting your license or getting back on the road scares you to bits, rest assured I am qualified and experienced to help.
+Don’t be a slave to public transport or rely on others to get around – I can help you gain confidence and achieve independence or get back on the road in a timely manner.

 I’m often asked, ‘why did you become a driver trainer?’
 The answer lies in a horrific incident that left a huge hole in my heart.
 Without knowing it at the time, this incident was the catalyst for my life’s work: to help create safer drivers and thereby protect families from heartache.